MattRMcFarland/DataStructures/README.md

 * `shouldBe_NULL(testingVal);`
 * `shouldBe_NonNULL(testingVal);`

+You can see how these are used in any of the DataStructure testing executables (one per structure directory).

 ### Custom Tester
 I've included a way to make a custom test (execute a custom comparison function) and assert that two values are equal.
 I haven't actually used it though.